Divorce can be a difficult and stressful process. It is a transitional

 Offer your children support and guidance in coming to terms with this

 new way of life.

-At James D. Madden & Aruna P. Rodrigo, Family Law Attorneys, we understand how difficult divorce
+At Aruna P. Rodrigo, Family Law Attorney, we understand how difficult divorce

 can be.
 Whether it is a mutual separation or a contested divorce, we can

 help.
-Call our San Bernardino divorce attorneys today for a consultation.
+Call our San Bernardino divorce Attorney today for a consultation.